miguelmano/tracktotrip4/README.md

 # TrackToTrip3
-*TrackToTrip3* is a library to process GPS tracks.
+*TrackToTrip3* is a Python 3 adaptation of the [TrackToTrip](https://github.com/ruipgil/TrackToTrip) library used to process GPS tracks.

 The main goals are to transform a (gpx) **track into a trip**.